-- Put my hand up when I want to say something. - Listen to others when they are talking. - Be respectful of others my teachers and my class mates. - Treat others as I would like to be treated. - Be respectful of the environment and not damage any school property. - Do as the teacher asks me and follow instructions. - Complete all tasks I have been set and try my best with my work. - Take responsibility for my own behaviour. - Tell the teacher if I feel frustrated or distracted.
+- Put my hand up when I want to say something. - Listen to others when they are talking. - Be respectful of others my teachers and my class mates. - Treat others as I would like to be treated. - Be respectful of the environment and not damage any school property. - Do as the teacher asks me and follow instructions. - Complete all tasks I have been set and try my best with my work. - Stop what I'm doing when my teacher asks. - Take responsibility for my own behaviour. - Tell the teacher if I feel frustrated or distracted.